ermongroup/cs228-notes/learning/structure/index.md

 graph $$G' \in \mathcal{G}$$ satisfying $$\mathcal{I}(G') \subseteq \mathcal{I}(G^\star)$$ is also optimal.
 The reason is that $$p^\star$$ _also_ factors according to $$G'$$.
 Unfortunately, a complete graph (or generally any _dense_ graph) is often an undesirable solution because it models no (or few) conditional independence assertions and has many parameters to estimate.
+It may be prone to overfitting and inference may be intractable.

 These considerations, coupled with the accuracy-efficiency trade-off, make it natural to control the complexity of $$p$$ by restricting the class $$\mathcal{G}$$ or by adding regularization to the log-likelihood objective.
 In other words, we can replace the average log likelihood in the problem above with a real-valued _score_ function $$\text{Score}(G, \mathcal{D})$$ which may trade off between a measure of model fit with a measure of model complexity.